ecwalker012/ecwalker012.github.io/index.markdown

 layout: home
 ---
-Hi - I'm Liz.
-I'm a Ph.D. student in Literary & Cultural Studies at Carnegie Mellon University.
+Hi. <br>

+I'm Liz.

-Originally from Philadelphia, PA, I hold a B.A. from [Bucknell University](https://www.bucknell.edu/) and an M.A. in English from the [University of Virginia](https://english.as.virginia.edu/).
+Originally from Philadelphia, PA, I hold a B.A. from [Bucknell University](https://www.bucknell.edu/) and an M.A. in English from the [University of Virginia](https://english.as.virginia.edu/). <br>

+I'm currently a Ph.D. student in Literary & Studies at [Carnegie Mellon University](https://www.cmu.edu/dietrich/english/).